waterfloo/8812au-20210629/README.md

 - VHT control (allows 80 MHz channel width in AP mode)
 - SU Beamformee and MU Beamformee control
 - SU Beamformer control
-- DFS Channel support and control for AP mode
+- AP mode DFS Channel control
 - USB mode control

 Note: WPA3-SAE support is in this driver, however, for it to work with current Linux distros, you will need to download, compile and install the current master of wpa_supplicant at the following site: